 The only exception from the advanced application and planning rule is projects with closing dates.
 You simply need to apply before the application deadline stated in the project listing.

 Will I have to contribute anything to a project?

-Generally, there are three distinct possibilities; projects that require the volunteer to pay a small participation fee (this is often the main funding for the project and the fee will typically cover accommodation and food); projects that are free but require the volunteer to cover his/her own living expenses (accommodation and food); and projects that provide free accommodation and food.
+Generally, there are three distinct possibilities; projects that require the volunteer to pay a small participation fee (this is often the main funding for the project and the fee will typically cover accommodation and food); projects that are free but require the volunteer to cover his/her own living expenses (accommodation and food); and projects that provide free accommodation, food and other benefits.

-A small number of projects pay a weekly or monthly living allowance (stipend).
+A small number of projects pay a weekly or monthly living allowance (stipend) and on occasions some projects even cover the cost of flights.
 Each project is different and may offer a range of services and incentives.
 Please refer to the Volunteer Abroad section of this website to view the costs you might incur when volunteering in Latin America.
 The prices shown are the actual costs of the projects.